 Sainath Banerjee, National Urban Health Mission, Asian Development Bank, Philippines

-Saroj Jayasinghe, Department of Medical Humanities, University of Colombo, Sri Lanka
+Saroj Jayasinghe, Chair Professor of Medicine, University of Colombo, Sri Lanka

 Shiann-Far Kung, Department of Urban Planning, National Cheng Kung University, Taiwan